hobyst/flmidi-101/CONTRIBUTING.md

 Example of a good practice:

 > In this article, we are going to talk about how to handle the coloring of pads.
-Pads are hittable cushions usually used for clip triggering and live playing drums or percussive instruments that some devices like the Novation Launchpad or the Native Instruments Maschine controllers have.
+Pads are hittable cushions usually used for clip triggering and playing drums or percussive instruments that some devices like the Novation Launchpad or the Native Instruments Maschine controllers have.
 >
 > These pads are usually arranged on a grid and have unique MIDI identifiers, being one of the most common methods used by manufacturers is assigning a unique DATA1 value to each pad so a single pad will always use the same DATA1 byte to send pressings to the host.
 However, exceptions may apply, such as devices with user-mappable pads, multiple pad "pages", modes or profiles.
 >